swinepig/Sphinx/docs/source/pragram/Seam.rst

 ==================== ========================================================================================================================================================================================================================================================================
 view-id                   The relative URL of the page in the WAR. login-view-id	            If true, a NotLoggedIn exception will be thrown if Identity.getInstance().isLoggedIn() returns false.
 Works well if the login-view-id attribute is defined on the <pages> element.
-This is appliedbefore the restrict expressions and before the page actions. action                    An EL expression that evaluates to an action method that will be invoked just before rendering the page. (see <action>)
+This is appliedbefore the restrict expressions and before the page actions. action                    An EL expression that evaluates to an action method that will be invoked just before rendering the page. (see :ref:`action-label`)
 ==================== ========================================================================================================================================================================================================================================================================